haochi/jql.js/README.md

 ### Join

-JQL supports inner, left, right, and full joins.
+JQL supports inner, left, right, full, and cross joins.
 You pass them into the `join` method, like so:

 ```javascript
 state.query()